SusheelThapa/command/command/l/ls.md

 **Description:**

 With the `-a` option, the `ls` command will show hidden files and sub-folders.
-By defaultfiles and folders beginning with `.` are hidden and they are not listed when doing a typical `ls` command
+By default, files and folders beginning with `.` are hidden and they are not listed when doing a typical `ls` command

 **Usage:**
 Consider we are inside a folder that contains three files: `file1.txt`, `file2.txt` and a hidden file `.file.txt`.
 If we want to see the hidden file we need to use the `-a` flag as: